-Years ago there was a popular ad campaign for a large audio/video tape manufacturer.
-It was, "Is it live or is it Memorex?"
-The gist of this provocative marketing message was that the tapes were so good at replicating real images and voices and sounds that they were indistinguishable from live sounds and images.
+Years ago there was a popular ad campaign for a large audio/video tape manufacturer: "Is it live or is it Memorex?"
+The gist of this provocative marketing message was that the tapes were so good at replicating real images, voices, and sounds that they were indistinguishable from live sounds and images.

-Tragically such miscommunications and misunderstandings can be quite be unfairly labeled as "lying", "untrustworthy", or "manipulative" or in other ways as negative throughout their lives.
+Tragically such miscommunications and misunderstandings can make the speakers be quite unfairly labeled as lying, untrustworthy, or manipulative, or in other ways as negative throughout their lives.
 Yes, those with ADHD, like anyone else, can indeed be untruthful, manipulative, and intentionally misleading.
-But for those who struggle with ADHD, unfortunately their various processing issues can often be at the heart of their misleading communication problems.
+But for those who struggle with ADHD, their various processing issues can often be at the heart of their misleading communication problems.

-For example, when people with ADHD "zone out", valuable communication is lost.
-Even after they resume attention they still may pay the price for the initial "zone out."
+For example, when people with ADHD zone out, valuable communication is lost.
+Even after they resume attention they still may pay the price for the initial zone out.
 This unfortunate added consequence often occurs from not only trying to recall what information was actually missed or exchanged but also from dealing with the associated anxiety and frustrations.
 Complicating matters, it becomes hard for the person with ADHD to know where to exactly attribute their communication problems.
 Was it misunderstanding information in the first place, seeing the negative reactions of others, feeling added communication insecurities, or, then again, having the original memory lapses and distortions?
-Sadly, there are usually no easy answers
+There are usually no easy answers

 We all know that these communication processing problems impact children with ADHD not only academically but also in how they interact with those who try to help.
-The child with ADHD who forgets his or her homework and concocts a colorful account such as, "My dog ate it" is a classic example.
-Or how about a child telling herself, and you, that a new marking period will magically take away this quarter's bad habits.
-Consider as well the all too common scenario of the justifiably frustrated teacher demanding an explanation for the missing homework and refusing to accept "I don' know" as an answer.
-For kids with ADHD, this type of adversarial reaction may be a green light to make something up as a means to protect themselves.
-In these examples, while what may seem like "lying", may actually have a deceptive element, there are neurological processing challenges associated with ADHD that are often just solely being written off as a character issue.
+The child with ADHD who forgets his or her homework and concocts a colorful account such as "My dog ate it" is a classic example.
+Or how about a child telling herself, and you, that a new marking period will magically take away this quarter's bad habits?
+Consider as well the all-too-common scenario of the justifiably frustrated teacher demanding an explanation for the missing homework and refusing to accept "I don't know" as an answer.
+For kids with ADHD, this type of adversarial reaction may be a green light to make something up to protect themselves.
+In these examples, while what may seem like lying may actually have a deceptive element, there are neurological processing challenges associated with ADHD that are often just written off as a character issue.

 Similarly, I have met with many impulsive/distractible teens who genuinely agree, at least in theory, to let their parents know their whereabouts.
 Then all chaos breaks lose when these teens become preoccupied and fall off the parents "reachability radar" for hours.
 While these children may also be elusive, it is often in part because they are busy covering up their tracks from managing time that they may have generally not been able to keep track of.

 Moving into the marriage realm, this is often replete with communication problems when ADHD is involved.
-Consider the burnt out spouse of the ADHD adult who gets tired of hearing, "That's not what I said or meant", when, in fact, it was what was said or even meant.
-Again, this may not really be about lying but how such spouses with AD/HD genuinely process information.
+Consider the burnt-out spouse of the ADHD adult who gets tired of hearing, "That's not what I said or meant," when, in fact, it was what was said or even meant.
+Again, this may not really be about lying but how spouses with ADHD genuinely process information.
 In response to such crossed messages, some couples may become hypervigilant to write down and sign any agreement they come to.
-While this can help if done in a calm, and supportive manner, it can also backfire by creating a heightened atmosphere of distrust if done in an accusatory and adversarial way.
+While this can help if done in a calm and supportive manner, it can also backfire by creating a heightened atmosphere of distrust if done in an accusatory and adversarial way.

-As you can see, there are many ways that such ADHD related communication "Misses" can sabotage be a thorny problem.
-The coping strategies presented below are offered to prevent these problems from happening and also provide damage control for when they do:
+As you can see, there are many ways that such ADHD-related communication "misses" can sabotage relationships.
+The coping strategies presented below are offered to prevent these problems from occurring and provide damage control for when they do:

 If you have ADHD you can help yourself with the "Misses" by doing the following:

-• Don't beat yourself up for continuing to have these "misses".
+- Don't beat yourself up.
 Being hard on yourself only compounds the problem by leaving you filled with shame.

-• Don't give yourself labels such as liar, undependable, or manipulative.
-Remember that while ADHD is primarily a neurological problem, it can also become a major psychological one if you give yourself such negative labels.
-This is because giving yourself negative labels can influence you to live up to them.
+- Don't give yourself labels such as liar, undependable, or manipulative.
+Remember that while ADHD is primarily a neurological problem, it can also become a major psychological one if you give yourself such negative labels because it can influence you to live up (or down) to them.

-• Encourage written documentation of exchanges but in a collaborative versus adversarial manner.
+- Encourage written documentation of exchanges but in a collaborative, not adversarial manner.

 If you don't have ADHD but know someone who does, you can help improve your relationship by considering the following:

-• Remember that the person struggling with ADHD truly does not feel good about his confusion and his own setbacks versus falling into the trap of perceiving that he enjoys confusing or conning others.
+- Remember that the person struggling with ADHD truly does not feel good about his confusion and his own setbacks instead of falling into the trap of perceiving that he enjoys confusing or conning others.

-• Remember that no one chooses to have ADHD and the associated communication challenges but choosing to be tolerant and understanding will go a long way in helping improve communication. .
+- Remember that no one chooses to have ADHD and its associated communication challenges but choosing to be tolerant and understanding will go a long way toward helping toimprove communication.